georgebarker/crypto-websocket-server/README.md

 - [ ] Decouple the Tomcat service name from the WAR name so that the WAR can be deployed with its version number, but be invoked without it
 - [ ] Give the Docker container a nice hostname like `crypto-websocket-server.docker`
 - [ ] Find a nicer way of logging 3rd party objects than calling the LogHelper everytime, perhaps this can be achieved with a pointcut
+- [ ] Create a diagram that shows how this application works

 ## Sample clients
 1. I have built a sample client on iOS, [ios-crypto-websocket-client](https://github.com/georgebarker/ios-crypto-websocket-client).